zkoss/zkessentials-book/user_interface_and_layout/build_the_view.md

 # Build Application Layout
-First, create a new text file with name `index.zul`, and type the following content:
+Now, let's built our example application's main layout. create a new text file with name `index.zul`, and type the following content:

 **Extracted from chapter1/index.zul**